nickyhajal/world-domination-summit/_content/foundation.md

 <p class="color-blue">Fit with Scholarships for Real Life Program</p>

-* Does the project focus on one or more of WDS’s core themes (Community, Adventure, Service)?
+* Does the project serve others and create community?
 * What is the applicant’s experience with the identified problem and community involved?
-* Is the applicant making the most of existing resources and engaging key stakeholders affected by the problem?
-* How does the project impact the larger community?

 <div class="foundation-criteria-implementation foundation-criteria"></div>